-The sago palm is a cycad, which is a primitive group of palm-like plants that produce seeds and cones.
-They are characterized by short, woody trunks and large compound leaves that resemble a palm or fern.
-The sago palm isn't a palm; it just looks like one.
+The sago palm, Cycas revoluta, is a plant in the genus Cycad, which is a primitive group of palm-like plants that produce seeds and cones.
+Cycads are characterized by short, woody trunks and large compound leaves that resemble plants in the palm and fern families.
+The sago palm, however, isn't a palm or fern at all.

-This semitropical plant has become available as a houseplant through retailers across the United States, and it is grown as a landscaping plant in warm climates.
-They even appear in bonsai arrangements.
-The plant is toxic and a danger to homes with dogs and cats.
-Children should never be around a sago palm.
+Although it originated in Southern Japan, this semitropical plant has become available as a houseplant through retailers across the United States.
+Sago palm is grown as a landscaping plant in warm climates.
+Due to their slow growth rate, sago palms even appear in bonsai arrangements.
+The plant is, however, extremely toxic and a danger to households with dogs and other pets or children.

-Signs are seen within minutes to several hours after ingestion.
-The initial signs post-ingestion of any part of the sago palm plant by dogs and cats include:
+Symptoms are seen from within minutes to twelve hours after ingestion.
+The initial signs post-ingestion of any part of a sago palm plant (by dogs and other pets) include:

 - Loss of appetite

-Later signs accompanying liver failure and nervous system toxicity:
+Later signs that accompany liver failure and nervous system toxicity include:

 - Fluid in the abdomen